damianboh/sg_attractions_outings_django/README.md

 - search for attractions in Singapore
 - create outings to any attraction
 - invite other users for the outings
-- REST API endpoints available for users to do the above also
+- REST API endpoints are available for users to pull information and perform tasks

 The Singapore Tourism Info Hub API is used to populate attractions data in the internal SQL database.

-**Celery** with a **Redis** broker, Celery Beat, and Django signals are used for sending and scheduling email reminders, updates and invites to users.
+**Celery**, Celery Beat, and Django signals can be used for sending and scheduling email reminders, updates and invites to users.
+(Celery can be turned on by setting USE_CELERY to True in settings.py, currently deployment is with Celery turned off.)

 **REST API** is implemented with Django REST Framework for users to query for attractions, outings and outing invites.